Lacvarosz/Project-L/README.md

 - react
 : This is responsible for the PC's answeres.
 One react scribes a possible chooseble answere.

+- action
+: This tag whrites the changes of the interaction.

 ### Parameters
-Its possible to define infinite amount of parameters, but the program only uses 5 parameters.
+Its possible to define infinite amount of parameters, but only some of them is usefull in specific tags.

+#### Act / React
 - text *(text)*
 : This is the text of an action.